 I feel extremely blessed to be a part of St. John Nepomuk Catholic School.
 I absolutely love my sweet kindergarten friends in the morning and K-5 Spanish/Computer students in the afternoon.
 I am very impressed with the high level of parent involvement here at this school.
-I was overwhelmed with the amount of parent involvement I had during our Cinco de Mayo celebration last May.

-My favorite quotes include, “Don’t put off until tomorrow what you could do today,” “An error is not a mistake, unless you fail to correct it,” and the original Piedmont motto, “Expect the best!”
+Some of my favorite quotes include, “Don’t put off until tomorrow what you could do today,” “An error is not a mistake, unless you fail to correct it,” and the original Piedmont motto, “Expect the best!”

 My goal in the computer lab is to teach my students to access knowledge efficiently and safely in order to enrich their classroom learning experience.
 I am working closely with the classroom teachers to reinforce skills that their students are learning in the homeroom classroom.